-Install electrolytic capacitor C7, observe polarity, long lead goes in the square hole, note that the black stripe faces the speaker.
+Install electrolytic capacitor C7, observe polarity, long lead goes in the square hole, note that the (-) polarity stripe faces away from the speaker.

 The sidetone speaker has a polarity also, the silver dot faces Q1 with longer lead in the square hole.